2019 PEBB open enrollment has begun. You have until November 30, 2018 to make changes to your coverage.

 Who can I name as my beneficiary?

-You can name any beneficiary you wish when you complete the MetLife retiree enrollment/change form, or anytime during the year by contacting MetLife.
+You can name any beneficiary you wish when you complete the MetLife retiree enrollment/change form, or anytime during the year through MyBenefits, or submitting a completed beneficiary form to MetLife.
 If you die with no named living beneficiary, payment will generally be made to your survivors in this order:

 - Spouse* or state-registered domestic partner